dave2k77/fractional-calculus-library/docs/extended_benchmark_summary.md

 ### **Complete Library Coverage**
 - **Core Methods**: Caputo, Riemann-Liouville, Grünwald-Letnikov, Hadamard ✅
-- **Special Methods**: Fractional Laplacian, FrFT, Z-Transform ✅
+- **Special Methods**: Fractional Laplacian, FrFT, Z-Transform, Mellin Transform ✅
 - **Advanced Methods**: Weyl, Marchaud, Reiz-Feller ✅
 - **Optimized Versions**: All methods with performance enhancements ✅

 ### **Impact**
 These optimizations transform the fractional calculus library from a research tool into a **production-ready system** capable of handling real-world applications with large datasets and real-time processing requirements.

-The integration of **special methods** (Fractional Laplacian, Fractional Fourier Transform, Fractional Z-Transform) and **optimized core methods** has proven to be a **game-changing optimization strategy** that enables practical applications of fractional calculus in modern computational science.
+The integration of **special methods** (Fractional Laplacian, Fractional Fourier Transform, Fractional Z-Transform, Fractional Mellin Transform) and **optimized core methods** has proven to be a **game-changing optimization strategy** that enables practical applications of fractional calculus in modern computational science.

 **The library now provides comprehensive coverage of all major fractional calculus operators with world-class performance!** 🏆